 When addressing Chinese people, address the eldest or most senior person first.
 Also, address the newly-met people with their honorific title and family name.
 In China, names are written with the surname (family name) first and the given name second.
 Take the famous basketball player Yao Ming, for instance.
 Yao is his family name, and Ming is his given name.
 You should, therefore, address him as Mr. Yao.

 Keep in mind that the level of spoken English in China is widely variable and will often depend on where you are.
 Even in major tourist cities, such as Guilin or Beijing, there’s no guarantee you’ll encounter any locals speaking English, except for your tour guide or hotel reception staff.
 Also, many Chinese who do speak a little English are often shy of doing so for fear of embarrassment.

 Chinese etiquette tip #2: cover up to blend in

 Nowadays, Western fashion trends are just as popular in China as they are in the US and Europe.
-This makes it much easier for the fashion of foreign travellers to blend in.
+This makes it much easier for the fashion of foreign travelers to blend in.
 However, the Chinese wardrobe still differs from a Western one in many ways.

 Chinese etiquette tip #3: being a good guest in China

 When you’re invited to a Chinese family’s home, make sure you arrive on time.
 Offer your host a small gift, and give them a compliment about something you like in the house.
 It’s customary to take off your shoes before entering your host’s home.
 In some cases, the host may give you a pair of slippers.
-The polite thing to do, is to accept the slippers and wear them even if they are too small or too large.
+The polite thing to do is to accept the slippers and wear them even if they are too small or too large.